Same-sex marriage in the United States Virgin Islands

-Same-sex marriage in the United States Virgin Islands has been legal since July 9, 2015, as a result of the U.S. Supreme Court's decision in Obergefell v.
+Same-sex marriage has been legal in the United States Virgin Islands since July 9, 2015, as a result of the U.S. Supreme Court's decision in Obergefell v.
 Hodges.
 On June 26, 2015, the Supreme Court ruled that same-sex couples have a constitutional right to marry under the Equal Protection and Due Process clauses of the Fourteenth Amendment, legalizing same-sex marriage in the U.S. Virgin Islands.

-On June 30, Governor Kenneth Mapp said the territorial government would comply with the ruling, and on July 9 he signed an executive order that requires the territory's government to extend marriage rights to same-sex couples.
+On June 30, Governor Kenneth Mapp said the territorial government would comply with the ruling, and on July 9 he signed an executive order requiring the government to extend marriage rights to same-sex couples.
 The first marriage licenses were granted on July 21, 2015, after the first same-sex couples to apply for licenses did so on July 13, beginning the 8-day waiting period between applying for and receiving marriage licenses.

 Background

-The statutes of the Virgin Islands state that "marriage is hereby declared to be a civil contract which may be entered into between a male and a female in accordance with the law."
+The statutes of the U.S. Virgin Islands state that "marriage is hereby declared to be a civil contract which may be entered into between a male and a female in accordance with the law."
 In May 2014, Senator Judi Buckley introduced draft legislation to the Legislature of the Virgin Islands to legalize same-sex marriage.
 Called the Civil Marriage Equality Act, it would have replaced "between a male and a female" with "between two persons".
 It included language that would have allowed anyone authorized to perform a wedding ceremony to decline to do so for any reason.
 She anticipated that it would take several months for its language to be reviewed.
-Buckley expected that she and Governor John de Jongh, who she said would sign the legislation, would leave office in January 2015 before the legislation would come to a vote.
+Buckley expected that she and Governor John de Jongh, who she said would sign the legislation, would leave office in January 2015 before the bill would come to a vote.
 Supporters of the legislation included Liberty Place, an LGBT advocacy organization based in Saint Croix.

-In response, a group of church leaders organized One Voice Virgin Islands to oppose the legislation and plan a petition drive that aimed to collect 50,000 signatures.
+A group of church leaders organized One Voice Virgin Islands to oppose the legislation and plan a petition drive that aimed to collect 50,000 signatures.
 The group authored a letter to territorial officials that some of its members found objectionable because it included the suggestion that some government officials were homosexual.
 The group's president, New Vision Ministries Pastor James Petty, said: "We do not wish to be America's same-sex paradise".
 Pastor Lennox Zamore said that he rejected the argument that legalizing same-sex marriage would benefit the local economy: "We don't want to balance our books by bringing the sex industry – whether it is same sex or not – to the Virgin Islands".
 The marriage bill was not voted on before the end of the legislative session.